Adelic line bundles on quasi-projective varieties: Effective sections of adelic line bundles

-By Lemma \ref{effectivity1}, $\CEE_j+ \epsilon_j \CDD_0$ is effective in $\wh\Div(\CU/k)_\rmod$.
-Note that $\CEE$ is also represented by the Cauchy sequence $\{\CEE_i+\epsilon_i \CDD_0\}_{i\geq1}$ in $\wh\Div(\CU/k)_\rmod$.
+By Lemma \ref{effectivity1}, $\OCD_j+ \epsilon_j \OCE_0$ is effective in $\wh\Div(\CU/k)_\rmod$.
+Note that $\OCD$ is also represented by the Cauchy sequence $\{\OCD_i+\epsilon_i \OCE_0\}_{i\geq1}$ in $\wh\Div(\CU/k)_\rmod$.
 Then it is effective.

-For the second statement, it suffices to prove that $\wt g_{\CEE}\geq 0$ implies $\CE\geq0$.
+For the second statement, it suffices to prove that $\wt g_{\OCD}\geq 0$ implies $\CD\geq0$.
 This can be proved as in the proof of Corollary \ref{shrink}. \end{proof}

-\subsubsection{Effective sections of adelic line bundles}
+\subsection{Effective sections of adelic line bundles}

-\kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$, and let $\OL$ be an adelic line bundle over $X$.
-For any nonzero rational section $s$ of $L$ over $X$, there is an arithmetic divisor $\wh\div(s)$, defined as an element of $\wh\Div(X/k)$.
-In fact, it suffices to define this for any quasi-projective model $\CU$ of $X$.
+\kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$, and let $\OL$ be an adelic line bundle on $X$.
+For any nonzero rational section $s$ of $L$ on $X$, there is an arithmetic divisor $\wh\div(s)$, defined as an element of $\wh\Div(X/k)$.
+It suffices to define this for any quasi-projective model $\CU$ of $X$.
 This is in Lemma \ref{isomorphism}.
-Namely, if $\CLL=(\CL,(\CX_i,\overline \CL_i, \ell_{i})_{i\geq1})$ is an adelic line bundle over $\CU$, and $s$ is a nonzero rational section of $\CL$ over $\CU$, then
+Namely, if $\CLL=(\CL,(\CX_i,\overline \CL_i, \ell_{i})_{i\geq1})$ is an adelic line bundle on $\CU$, and $s$ is a nonzero rational section of $\CL$ on $\CU$, then

 in $\wh\Div(\CU/k)$.